Azusa-mikan/YearProgressBot-Python/README.md

 When `SCHEDULE_TIME` is not set or is invalid, the bot switches to auto-detection mode:

-- It checks the current year progress at a fixed interval (default every 100 seconds)
+- It checks the current year progress at a fixed interval (default every 5 seconds)
 - A message is only sent when the textual progress bar differs from the last one
 - This effectively avoids sending duplicate messages in a short period
+- Well, I haven't tested it; please report any issues.

 ## Technical Details